AstarNetwork/astar-docs/docs/nodes/node-commands.md

         --prometheus-port <PORT>
             Specify Prometheus exporter TCP Port

-        --pruning <PRUNING_MODE>
-            Specify the state pruning mode, a number of blocks to keep or 'archive'

         --public-addr <PUBLIC_ADDR>...
             The public address that other nodes will use to connect to it.
 This can be used if